 Revisions to BS 5534 in 2014 addressed the problems of failing mortar and required that all ridge and hip tiles be mechanically fixed, even when mortar was used, and this further increased the use of mortar-free roofing installations, but with this increase in demand for products, the industry also saw an increase in the numbers of products on the market with a wide range of different qualities.

-The new Standard is the first-ever British product standard for pitched roofing dry fixed products and is intended to address the problem created by the appearance of poor quality products on the market by ensuring that all dry fixed ridge, hip and verge systems meet minimum agreed standards.
+The 2018 standard is the first-ever British product standard for pitched roofing dry fixed products and is intended to address the problem created by the appearance of poor quality products on the market by ensuring that all dry fixed ridge, hip and verge systems meet minimum agreed standards.

 It establishes the suitability of dry verge products to be used as a fixing for perimeter tiles to resist wind uplift together with tests to determine the mechanical resistance to wind loading and therefore their suitability for any design wind exposure of the site and building.

 The Standard also includes a test to confirm the ability of verge systems to shed water from the roof verge without staining the gable wall, sets out requirements for the specification of materials used to manufacture dry fix ridge, hip and verge products and their durability in UV exposure and artificial aging tests.